GauthamArunachalam/reading-notes/finance/All About Mutual Funds.md

 - The number of funds of these types are very less
 - In US value investors will buy the entire fund value when there is differential to its actual NAV and traded value and liquidate the fund to pocket its value.

+## Card based funds

+- Liquid funds are competing with the savings bank to attract funds.
+- Liquid funds generate a return higher than a standard bank.
+- Some liquid funds have created a product that links the liquid fund to an ATM card which we can swipe at online purchases or ATMs.
+These cards act as a debit card.
+One must be very careful of such products and void them.

+## Identifying multi-baggers

+- Attractive valuation, growth visibility for the next ten-years horizon, little or no debt, owner holding and integrity are the key things to consider to identify a multi-bagger
+- Buying a great business with good outlook at a high valuation will not give us multi-baggers.
+- Growth horizon in both revenue and profit should clear for the next 10 years.
+- The business should have a natural moat.
+- Avoid companies with debt in the balance sheet.
+- Quality of promoter is key metric.
+Its better to avoid companies where promoters have a low stake.

+## Portfolio Management Services

+- Discretionary PMS - The fund manager invests the funds in assets of his wish without the investors consent
+- Non-Discretionary PMS - The fund manager only suggests the assets and the investor makes the final call.
+- They charge a entry load and standard management fee of 2 to 3% with a profit sharing arrangement.